-Responsive Vapor Retarder: A Class I or II Vapor retarder as measured by the desiccant method (Procedure A, dry cup) of ASTM E96 which has a permeance of greater than 1 perm as measured by the water method (Procedure B, wet cup) of ASTM E96.
+Responsive Vapor Retarder: A Class I or II Vapor retarder as measured by the desiccant method (Procedure A, dry cup) of ASTM E96 which has a permeance of greater than 1 perm (57.2 ng/s-m-Pa) as measured by the water method (Procedure B, wet cup) of ASTM E96.
 One example is coated Kraft paper laminated to fiberglass batt insulation.